 Right to Left -- Tommy Mullins (vocals), Lynn Burnette

 (drums), Dennis Clark (trumpet), Alan Hoak (alto sax), Jim

 Morrison (guitar), Tom Brown (bass/Hammond B3), Bill Orr

 Dr. Bill Orr was a Chamberlain Grad who was the principal at

 Photo and description provided by Robert D. Floyd.

-the engine was renumbered 6090; it is not known why.
+and renumbered 6090; it is not known why.